MetOffice/simulation-systems/source/Reviewers/codereview.rst

     If this testing doesn't pass then either

-        a) the change in pull request will need modifying so that the parent repository's test suite passes
+        a) the change in pull request will need modifying so that the child repository's test suite passes

         b) this change requires a linked pull request in that repository so that